 As with all other investment options i.e. stocks, ETFs, and mutual funds, investing in peer-to-peer lending comes with some risks.

 There is a risk that borrowers may default on their loans, and there is the risk of a lack of a secondary market for you to re-sell your notes.

 Generally, these risks are counterbalanced by a higher level of expected returns, but it remains a “buyer beware” type of scenario.

 As shown above, I have realized 14.1% in returns so far on my small bet on the site and there have been no defaults.

 Does that make Lending Loop a good investment?
-It depends…on your investment objectives, risk tolerance and what your overall investment portfolio looks like.
+It depends…on your investment objectives, risk tolerance, and what your overall investment portfolio looks like.

 Personally, I feel that Lending Loop offers an additional way for me to diversify my investment portfolio.
-It is where I place my “betting money” in hopes that I can earn return rates not possible through other mainstream financial instruments.
+It is where I place some of my “betting money” in hopes that I can earn return rates not possible through other mainstream financial instruments.